amazon-archives/serverless-retail-workshop/docs/exercise_3_post.rst

 website.
 This allows the shop to continue functioning the way it was for full priced traffic.
 Essentially, we are helping with pressure points of the shop.

+..
+Note:: If we were designing this architecture from scratch, we would
+          certainly do things a little differently.
+But this demonstrates a viable way to migrate elements of the same application to cloud native architectures while while re-platforming.

 .. image:: images/exercise_3_arch.png
    :height: 800px